lufla/AMS/README.md

 ## Installation

+Detailed instruction are also available in the (printed) TIAGo handbook (in the lab).

 ### Tiago

 #### Pal Ubuntu

-TODO

-Start Tiago
-Enter the BIOS
+To install the Tiago Operating System first open the service panel at the front bottom right if the robot.
+Plug in a HDMI Display and a USB Keyboard and insert a USB Stick with Pal Ubuntu Image.
+Then start Tiago and press F2 repeatedly until the BIOS menu opens.
-Select the USB Stick with the Pal Robotics Ubuntu Image as first Boot Option Save and Exit the BIOS
+Select the USB Stick with the Pal Ubuntu Image as first Boot Option.
-Select Install Tiago
-?
-After the Installation
-Enter the BIOS
+And leave the BIOS with the save and exit option.
+You will have three options for installation.
+Select the ```Install TIAGo``` option and then configure country and keyboard layout.
-Select the internal disk as first Boot Option
+After the Installation shutdown the robot and reset the internal disk as first Boot Option in the BIOS.
-Save and Exit the BIOS

 #### Network Configuration

-TODO

-Connect to the Tiago Hotspot
-Password in Tiago Handbook
-Open the Web Commander
-Set Network to Quadrocopter
-Enable DHCP
-Connect Development to Quadrocopter
+To connect TIAGo to a WiFi network after installation, connect to the Tiago via its WiFi Hotspot or an Ethernet cable The password can be found the Tiago handbook.
+Then open the Web Commander, select the Networking tab and enter the configuration.
+Enter the SSID and Password of the WiFi Network you want to connect to enable DHCP or configure the address manually.

 ### Development

 #### Pal Ubuntu

-TODO
-Install in VM or from USB Stick
-You can not select the partition
-Select Install Development
+To install the Development Version of the Pal Ubuntu Image perform the same steps as in [Installation Tiago](#pal-ubuntu) but select the ```Install Development TIAGo``` option.
+Alternatively you can install the Pal Ubuntu Image in a Virtual Machine.
+**Be careful if you want to install the Image on a real machine directly, because you can not choose the target disk or partition.**

 #### Git Repository
 Clone the ```AMS``` git repository